-- 1 Deploying a copy of the development server to the production environment.
-(See "Deploying a Rhythmyx Environment" on page 11) - 2 Implementing security in the production environment. (see "Implementing Security in the Production Environment" on page 19) - 3 Implementing Publishing in the production environment. (see "Setting Up Publishing in the Production Environment" on page 39) - 4 Quality Assurance Testing the production environment (on page 51). - 5 Going live (on page 53).
+- 1 Deploying a copy of the development server to the production environment. - 2 Implementing security in the production environment. (see "Implementing Security in the Production Environment" on page 19) - 3 Implementing Publishing in the production environment. (see "Setting Up Publishing in the Production Environment" on page 41) - 4 Quality Assurance Testing the production environment (on page 53). - 5 Going live (on page 55).